Skip to Content

 It would be foolish to discuss the pros and cons of manscaping without mentioning the itch

 More of a problem with full-on shaving and less so with trimming.
-But ultimately, body grooming can definitely cause itching.
+But ultimately, body grooming can cause itching.

 I’ve written an entire article on steps you can take to prevent itching when trimming your chest hair.
-The same principles can be applied all over the body.

 4. Some might see it as “unmasculine”

-I almost didn’t want to include this one because it seems so shallow, outdated and narrow-minded.
+I almost didn’t want to include this one because it seems so shallow, outdated, and narrow-minded.

 But yes, unfortunately there are those miserable enough to have pre-determined ideas on what makes a man a man.
 And yes, unfortunately they may look down upon those who deviate from that ideal.